telerik/kendo-intl/docs/cldr/index.md

 //the `cldr` object will consist the loaded data
 ```

-## Generating CLDR Data
+## Pre-Building CLDR Data

+> To generate the locales, install the [`cldr-data`](https://www.npmjs.com/package/cldr-data) package first.

-The `build` method the package provides generates the files which use the data that is required by the Internationalization library.
+The `build` method the kendo-intl package provides generates the files which use the data that is required by the Internationalization library.

 The following example demonstrates how to generate the data for typescript projects.